ErikWe/sharp-measures/SharpMeasures.Generators/Documentation/Configuration.md

 ### Generated File Header Content

 The key `SharpMeasures_GeneratedFileHeaderContent` is used to configure the content of the *"auto-generated-file-header"* present in each generated file.
 Expects a comma-separated list of items.
 The default value is `all`.
+If the generated files are included in version control, `tool` is recommended.
 The following items are supported:

 |   Item  | Header content           |
 |--------:|--------------------------|